Special Educational Needs (SEND)

 Identifying Special Educational Need

-Sometimes children already have SEND needs identified before starting school and we will work closely with parents, the child’s previous setting and the Local Authority SNED team to ensure we are ready to welcome the pupil with appropriate support when they begin their time at our school
+Sometimes children already have SEND needs identified before starting school and we will work closely with parents, the child’s previous setting and the Local Authority SEND team to ensure we are ready to welcome the pupil with appropriate support when they begin their time at our school.

 Sometimes a child may be identified as having a Special Educational Need at some point during their journey through our school, if they